rwpogge/TeachingGraphics/README.md

 Stellar spectral classification, luminosity classification, M-R-L relations, colors, and effective temperatures.

+### Sun

+Graphics of solar structure and evolution from the Bahcall & Pinsonneault 2004 reference solar model

 ### TimeKeeping

 Graphics related to time-keeping and calendars.
 First entry is solar vs. clock time and sunrise/sunset times from